-VfL Wolfsburg Ladies v Barcelona Femenino
+Holders Barcelona into Women's Champions League final

 Post update

-Attempt saved.
-Ewa Pajor (VfL Wolfsburg Ladies) right footed shot from the right side of the box is saved.
+Attempt blocked.
+Tabea Waßmuth (VfL Wolfsburg Ladies) right footed shot from the right side of the six yard box is blocked.
+Assisted by Pauline Bremer.

 Post update